 You must understand legal liability when others are driving your car.
 That’s because you can be held financially responsible for property damage caused by an unlisted driver.
 The insurer might deny your claim if the person is found to be the at-fault driver or engaged in non-permissive use (e.g., using the vehicle without explicit permission).
 Additionally, accidents involving intoxication or suspended licences typically result in claim denial by an insurance company.

-If you allow a family member or friend to borrow your car and they are involved in an accident, ensure they are covered under your car insurance policy.
+If you allow a family member or friend to borrow your car and are involved in an accident, ensure they are covered under your car insurance policy.
 If there is an accident, obtaining detailed information about the other driver is required to make an insurance claim.
-In at-fault accidents where the driver was negligent, they might also face legal consequences for the financial implications.
-For example, if a friend drives while under the influence and crashes your car, they would be liable and could face severe penalties, including heavy fines or prosecution.

 How to Minimise Financial Risks in a Car Accident

-To minimise these risks, regularly update your insurance policy to reflect any regular drivers and consider adding secondary coverage to extend protection to occasional users.
+To minimise these risks, regularly update your insurance policy to reflect regular drivers and consider adding secondary coverage to extend protection to occasional users.
 When someone else borrows your car:

 - Clarify the circumstances under which they are allowed to drive